milovanovic/magnitude/README.md

 ```
 git clone https://github.com/milovanovic/magnitude.git
 cd magnitude
-./init_submodules_and_build_sbt.sh
+./scripts/init_submodules_and_build_sbt.sh
 sbt test
 ```
 #### Note
 The shell script `init_submodules_and_build_sbt.sh`, initializes all tools and generators required to run this project.
 Besides that, it initializes `bulid.sbt` with all correctly defined dependencies.
-Versions of tools and generators correspond to chipyard 1.9.1 release.
-The user can replace versions by changing corresponding checkout commits inside the same script.
+Versions of tools and generators correspond to chipyard 1.9.1 release, only `rocket-dsp-utils` differs and it is set to the newest commit.
+The user can replace versions by changing the corresponding checkout commits inside the same script.
 The shell script `remove_submodules.sh` executes commands that reverse the commands listed in `init_submodules_and_build_sbt.sh`.

 ## Guide For New Contributors